Barotrauma to the Ear Stretched Eardrum

 However, the Eustachian tube in some people does not open as easily and so the pressure may not be equalised so quickly.
 For example, some people may have a more narrow Eustachian tube than normal.
 Also, if you have any condition that causes a blockage to the Eustachian tube then the air cannot travel up or down.

-How can I prevent ear pain when I fly?
+How can I prevent ear pain when flying?

-Ideally, anyone with a cold, respiratory infection, ear infection, etc, should not fly.
+Ideally, anyone with a cold, respiratory infection, ear infection, or medical condition affecting the middle ear should not fly in a plane .
 However, not many people will cancel their holiday trips for this reason.
-The following may help people who develop ear pain when flying:
+The following may help people prevent ear barotrauma pain when flying:

 - Suck sweets when the plane begins to descend.
 Air is more likely to flow up the Eustachian tube if you swallow, yawn or chew.
 For babies, it is a good idea to feed them or give them a drink at the time of descent to encourage them to swallow.

-- Try doing the following: take a breath in.
-Then, try to breathe out gently with your mouth closed and pinching your nose (the Valsalva manoeuvre).
+- Take a deep breath in.
+Then, try to breathe out gently with your mouth closed and pinching your nose.
 In this way, no air is blown out but you are gently pushing air into the Eustachian tube.
 If you do this you may feel your ears go 'pop' as air is pushed into the middle ear.
 This often cures the problem.
 Repeat this every few minutes until landing - whenever you feel any discomfort in the ear.

 - Do not sleep when the plane is descending to land.
 (Ask the air steward to wake you when the plane starts to descend.)
 If you are awake you can make sure that you suck and swallow to encourage air to get into the middle ear.

 The above usually works for most people.
 However, if you are particularly prone to develop 'aeroplane ear', you may wish to also consider the following in addition to the tips above: